GreyKeenan/dukesup/index.md

 Playing Cards
 --------------------------------------------------

-You may play cards from your hand to the table in runs/sets.
+You can play cards from your hand to the table in runs/sets.
-The cards may be new runs/sets, or they may add to existing runs/sets.
+These can be new runs/sets, or they may add to existing ones.

+Cards are played to a shared table, where both player's runs/sets should be combined.

-Sometimes, you can play the opponent's DUKES to the table.
+Sometimes, you can also play the opponent's DUKES to the table.
-See "Taking the Opponent's DUKES".
+(See "Taking the Opponent's DUKES".)

 Rearranging Cards
 --------------------------------------------------

-At any point before discarding, you may rearrange the runs/sets in play to change the layout of the table.
+You can rearrange the runs/sets in play to change the layout of the table.
-This is where much of the game's strategy comes from.
+This is where much of the game's strategy comes from, as it allows you to get the opponent's cards stuck.

 For a simple example, say a run of `three, four, five, six` is already on the table, and you have two sixes in your hand.
-You may separate the six on the table from its run, and combine it with the sixes from your hand to create a set of sixes.
+You may separate the six on the table from its run and combine it with the sixes from your hand to create a set of sixes.
 The table would now have a run of 3 and a set of sixes, which is a valid arrangement.

 When rearranging cards, there are 2 rules you must follow: